Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-To further support the idea that the transition at $\lambda_P$ is percolation-like, we investigate how the largest cluster's size $\expect{S_1}$ scales with the lattice size $N$ close to $\lambda_P$ (\Fref{fig:FractalDim_NthLargest}e), where we find that the scaling is the same as in classical percolation models~\cite{Stauffer1994,sahimi1994applications}.
-While delegating the methods and details in Appendix~\ref{sec: lambda_1 d_f analysis}, here we report the observed scaling relationships:
+To further support the hypothesis that the transition at $\lP$ is percolation-like, we investigate how the largest cluster's size $\expect{\cS_1}$ scales with the lattice size $N$ as we approach $\lP$ (\MainFigref{fig:FractalDim_NthLargest}e), where we find that the scaling is the same as in classical percolation models~\cite{Stauffer1994,sahimi1994applications}.
+While relegating the details to \SupNoteref{sec:lambda_1_d_f_analysis}, here we report the observed scaling relationships:

-where $D=2$ denotes the dimension of the system, and $d_f<D$ defines what is referred as the fractal dimension.
-In the `subcritical' regime ($\lambda < \lambda_P$), the largest cluster grows logarithmically with system size (left panel in \Fref{fig:FractalDim_NthLargest}e), meaning that there can be no giant cluster spanning the lattice.
-At the critical point ($\lambda = \lambda_P$), the largest cluster follows a fractal scaling, reflecting the self-similar nature of the percolating cluster (\Fref{fig:FractalDim_NthLargest}e middle panel).
-The fitted fractal dimension is \( d_f \approx 1.575 \) with a standard deviation of \( \sigma_f \approx 0.1 \), attributed to deviations from the exact critical point \( \lambda_P \) beyond five decimal precision, which also cause deviations in the large \( N \) regime.
-In the `supercritical' regime ($\lambda > \lambda_P$), the largest cluster grows with the system dimension ($D=2$), indicating the formation of a percolating cluster that spans the lattice (\Fref{fig:FractalDim_NthLargest}e right panel).
+where $D=2$ denotes the dimension of the system, and $\df<D$ defines what is referred to as the fractal dimension.
+In the `subcritical' regime ($\lambda < \lP$), the largest cluster grows logarithmically with system size (left panel in \MainFigref{fig:FractalDim_NthLargest}e), meaning that there can be no giant cluster spanning the lattice.
+At the critical point ($\lambda = \lP$), the largest cluster follows a fractal scaling, reflecting the self-similar nature of the percolating cluster (\MainFigref{fig:FractalDim_NthLargest}e middle panel).
+Moreover, the same self-similarity induces pronounced fluctuations in $\langle \mathcal{S}_i\rangle$—visible in the error bars—, as clusters are drawn from a heavy-tailed distribution that follows a power law (see \MainFigref{fig:lambda_1_KS}).

+The fitted fractal dimension is \( \df \approx 1.628 \) with a standard deviation of \( \sigma_f \approx 0.122 \), attributed to deviations from the exact critical point \( \lP \) and standard error of $\expect{\mathcal{S}_i }$.
+Moreover, the identified \( \df \) and \( \dc \) values are mutually consistent, both falling within the same uncertainty range.
+In the `supercritical' regime ($\lambda > \lP$), the largest cluster grows with the system dimension ($D=2$), indicating the formation of a percolating cluster that spans the lattice (\MainFigref{fig:FractalDim_NthLargest}e right panel).

-Besides the scaling relations governing $S_1(N)$, the scalings of lower-ranked clusters $\expect{S_i(N)}$ indicate that, as $N\rightarrow\infty$, $\expect{\cS_i(N)}$ diverge to infinity only at the critical point $\lambda=\lambda_P$ (\Fref{fig:FractalDim_NthLargest}e).
-Furthermore, the divergence of the second largest peak is explicitly shown in Appendix~\ref{Second largest divergence}.
-Taken together, all the analyses of largest clusters (Fig.~\ref{fig:FractalDim_NthLargest}) signal for the emergence of percolating cluster and a phase transition~\cite{newman2018networks}.
+Besides the scaling relations governing $\cS_1(N)$, the scalings of lower-ranked clusters $\expect{\cS_i(N)}$ indicate that, as $N\rightarrow\infty$, $\expect{\cS_i(N)}$ diverge to infinity only at the critical point $\lambda=\lP$ (\MainFigref{fig:FractalDim_NthLargest}e) (see \SupNoteref{fig:SizeScaling} for details).
+Taken together, all the analyses of largest clusters (\MainFigref{fig:FractalDim_NthLargest}) indicate the emergence of a percolating cluster and a phase transition~\cite{newman2018networks} at $\lambda=\lP$.